Homological stability for Hurwitz spaces and the Cohen-Lenstra conjecture over function fields: Introduction

 \subsection{Stability of homology}

-The Hurwitz space is evidently not connected; for example, the braid groups preserves the subset of $c^n$ consisting of $n$-tuples with {\em full monodromy}, i.e., those which generate the whole group $G$.
+The Hurwitz space is evidently not connected; for example, the braid group action (\ref{braiding-action-def}) preserves the subset of $c^n$ consisting of $n$-tuples with {\em full monodromy}, i.e., those whose elements generate the whole group $G$.